Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 ## MMDetection Templates

-[MMDetection](https://mmdetection.readthedocs.io/en/latest/overview.html), is a powerful open-source toolbox developed as part of the OpenMMLab project.
+[MMDetection](https://mmdetection.readthedocs.io/en/latest/overview.html) is a powerful open-source toolbox developed as part of the OpenMMLab project.
 It is based on PyTorch and provides a flexible and extensible framework for object detection and instance segmentation tasks.

-MMDetection offers a rich set of templates and resources that simplifies the process of developing and deploying advanced object detection and instance segmentation models.
+MMDetection offers a rich set of templates and resources that simplify the process of developing and deploying advanced object detection and instance segmentation models.

-We provide support for the following MMDetection templates to accelerate your development efforts and ensure you achieve state-of-the-art results.
+We support a wide range of MMDetection templates to accelerate your development efforts and ensure you achieve state-of-the-art results.

 :::warning info